KPeethi/PersonalBudgetTracker/INSTALLATION_VSCODE.md

 - Add default expense categories
 - Create a default admin user (admin@example.com / Password123!)

-If you encounter any issues, ensure your database connection details in the `.env` file are correct and that your PostgreSQL server is running.
+If you encounter any issues, ensure your database connection details in the `.env` file are correct and that your database server is running.

 ## Step 6: Install VS Code Extensions